cosmos/interchain-security/CONTRIBUTING.md

 ### Pull Requests

+In order for us to accept your contributions, you need to follow the guidelines in this document.
+The reason for this is that while we are welcoming contributions, we are ultimately responsible for maintaining the code that gets merged and eventually released.
+Therefore, we need as much context as possible on the nature of all of the changes being merged.

 Before submitting a pull request:

 * synchronize your branch with the latest main and resolve any arising conflicts, i.e.,